 The central device's criticality is a major drawback.
 If a switch loses power or its firmware crashes the entire network goes dark.
 A 48-node office LAN could halt operations, costing hours of downtime.
 Mitigation requires redundancy, like dual switches with failover via Spanning Tree Protocol (STP) or a hot-spare hub, but this adds cost and complexity.

-Performance is dependent to the central device.
+Performance is dependent on the central device.
 Hubs broadcast all traffic, choking at 100 Mbps with just a few active nodes (e.g., 10 PCs streaming video).
 Even switches falter if underpowered.
 A $100 switch with a 5 Gbps backplane buckles under 10 nodes at 1 Gbps each, dropping packets.
-Engineers must spec hardware (e.g., 20 Gbps minimum for busy LANs) to avoid this trap.
+Engineers must spec hardware to match their port count—a 24-port Gigabit switch needs at least a 48 Gbps backplane for non-blocking performance.

 The central device demands physical infrastructure (eg a 48-port switch needs 1U rack space), active cooling (fans pulling 50W), and a UPS for outages (e.g., 500VA unit at $150).
 In tight server rooms or remote sites, this footprint complicates deployment.
 Power draw also rises with PoE (e.g., 720W for 24 ports at 30W each), straining electrical budgets.